DominoKit/domino-mvp/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.dominokit.domino/domino/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.dominokit.domino/domino)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/bfdb8283919a4adab6cbfeeb3a22e53a)](https://www.codacy.com/app/akabme/domino?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=DominoKit/domino&amp;utm_campaign=Badge_Grade)

-Our Domino is a small, simple and a very light framework for building applications using [GWT](http://www.gwtproject.org/) and [Vertx](http://vertx.io/), it introduce the concept of extension points and contributions allowing developers to write a modular application and shared components with any other domino application.
+Our Domino is a small, simple and a very light framework for building applications using [GWT](http://www.gwtproject.org/) and [Vertx](http://vertx.io/), it introduce the concept of extension points and listeners allowing developers to write a modular application and shared components with any other domino application.
 The main benefit of using Vertx as a back-end, it gives the ability of choosing either to build one monolithic but yet a modular application, or a large application built as micro-services, moreover allows building the application using TDD approach with practices offering an easy and fast way to debug for both client and service side.

 **We are still not done yet!** Domino comes with ready to use archetypes, one is for creating a domino application, and the other two creates the modules within a domino application.